• United Kingdom

 - Reading and Wellbeing (PG)

-At Aston I have also taught on the modules 'Introduction to Intercultural Communication' and 'Analysing Discourse'.
-I previously taught on topics around business and organisational communication as well as healthcare communication at the Univerisity of Nottingham and Birkbeck, University of London.
-I am an expereinced tutor in delivering CPD courses to practitioners.
+I have taught on organisational communication and healthcare communication at the Univerisity of Nottingham and Birkbeck, University of London.
+I am also an expereinced tutor in delivering CPD courses to practitioners.

 Biography

 Sarah Atkins is a linguist who conducts applied research on professional communication, with her work at Aston focussing on forensic/legal contexts.
-She completed her PhD at the University of Nottingham and has subsequently held posts at King’s College London (Knowledge Transfer Partnership) and the University of Nottingham (PI, Economic and Social Research Council Future Research Leaders award, £145,308), where she worked on projects researching the assessment of spoken communication for postgraduate doctors.
+She completed her PhD at the University of Nottingham and subsequently held posts at King’s College London (Knowledge Transfer Partnership) and the University of Nottingham (PI, Economic and Social Research Council Future Research Leaders award), where she worked on projects researching the assessment of spoken communication for postgraduate doctors.
 She was then a member of Linguistic Profiling for Professionals, University of Nottingham, conducting linguistic consultancy projects with a range of external organisations.
-She has also worked for and remains a Visiting Research Fellow at the Centre for Sustainable Working Life, Birkbeck, University of London, researching spoken interaction in Schwartz Center Rounds®, which are supportive forums for healthcare staff to dicuss the emotional and ethical complexties of their jobs.
-Now a member of the Aston Institute for Forensic Linguistics, she currently works on a number of collaborative projects, including FoLD (the Forensic Linguistic Databank), the EXCROW corpus (of commercial extortion letters) and 'Crimes in Action' (analysing communication in emergency calls reporting kidnap and extortion).
+She has also worked for and remains a Visiting Research Fellow at the Centre for Sustainable Working Life, Birkbeck, University of London, researching spoken interaction in Schwartz Center Rounds®, which are supportive forums for healthcare staff to discuss the emotional and ethical complexities of their jobs.

 Her work has a strong emphasis on applying findings in practical ways and she has developed a number of successful training interventions, including award-winning workshops and e-learning materials for healthcare professionals.
 She is interested in the ways in which linguistic methods and theories can be applied to real-world problems across various settings.